Guinea-Bissau Creole: History

 The Portuguese-influenced dialect of Casamance, known as Portuguis Creole or Casamance Creole, similar to the one of Cacheu (Guinea-Bissau) has some influence of French.
 Fijus di Terra (Filhos da Terra, English: Children of the Land) and Fijus di Fidalgu (Port.
 Filhos de Fidalgo, Eng.
 Children of Nobles) speak it, all of them are known, locally, as Purtuguis because they adopt European habits, are Catholics and speak a Creole.
 They are descendants of Portuguese men and African women.
 Most of them have Portuguese surnames, such as da Silva, Carvalho or Fonseca.
 The former Casamance Kingdom made a friendly alliance with the Portuguese and the local king adopted European lifestyle, and there were Portuguese in his court.
 In 1899, the city was ceded to France and in the middle of the 20th century, the language spread to the surrounding area.
 After Senegal's independence from France, the Creole people were seen as friends of the French, and discrimination by the more numerous northern Wolof-speaking community started, which has caused Casamance to struggle for independence since 1982.
 Today, although they continue to struggle, the movement is more placid and learning Portuguese is popular in Casamance because they see it has a link to their past.
 It is also learned across Senegal since the independence of the country from France.
 In Senegal, the creole is the first language of at least 46,500 people (1998); it is mainly spoken in Ziguinchor, but there are also speakers in other Casamance cities and in The Gambia.

 The use of Guinea-Bissau Creole is still expanding but with growing interference from Portuguese (due to television, literacy, prestige and emigration to Portugal) and African languages (through the migration of speakers of native African languages to the main urban centres of Guinea-Bissau, where the creole is prevalent).
+Because Standard Portuguese is the official language in Guinea-Bissau, there is a code switching between the creole and standard Portuguese and/or native African languages.